 FSR Regulatory & Policy Workshop

+The pace of change in European energy markets has increased tremendously in recent months.
+Not only the Paris Agreement stimulus, but also the ever increasing competitiveness of power from renewable energy sources and the desire for further electrification have changed the challenges faced by the entire energy industry.
 The rapid shift from fossil fuels to intermittent renewable energy sources is only one of the challenges for the capabilities of existing networks.
-Buzzwords like flexibility, smart grids, digitalisation, zero emission, grid expansion, storage, blockchain, full electrification, Dunkelflaute, Power-to-X, sector coupling and “Clean Energy for all” are all floating around, however, so far the discussion seems to neglect Europe’s rich experience in co-operation within the energy sector and the established institutional and regulatory framework.
+Buzzwords such as flexibility, smart grids, digitalisation, zero emission, grid expansion, storage, blockchain, full electrification, Dunkelflaute, Power-to-X, sector coupling and “Clean Energy for all” are everywhere, however, so far the discussion seems to have neglected Europe’s rich experience in co-operation within the energy sector and the established institutional and regulatory framework.

 - Christoph Riechmann | Frontier Economics

 - Olivier Lebois | GRTgaz